deepankarm/org-jina-examples/face-db-search/README.md

 ```

-The docker can be made on jina[devel] or any other image (pytorch in this case).
-We add dependancies such as jina , opencv etc. The model weights are downloaded and cached in the 'RUN python -c ...' command.
-The entrypoint runs this container as a jina pod.
-All arguments of jina pod can be overrideen during runtime ( such as specifying another yaml file).
+Docker can be made on jina[devel] or any other image (pytorch in this case).
+We add dependancies like jina, opencv etc. The model weights are downloaded and cached in the 'RUN python -c ...' command.
+The entrypoint runs this container as a Jina Pod.
+You can override all the arguments of the Jina Pod during runtime (like specifying another YAML file).

-We build this docker using the following command :
+We build this Docker image with the following command:

 ```bash